Site icon The ANSI Blog

 Why ANSI/ISEA 105 Matters for Safety

 ANSI/ISEA 105-2024 helps employers select appropriate hand protection based on the hazards present in the workplace.
 Proper selection can help prevent cuts, lacerations, and other injuries.
-Ultimately, the standard helps assure that users can reliably compare the protection performance of gloves and sleeves across different brands and applications — improving safety, clarity, and compliance in hazardous work environments.
+Ultimately, the American National Standard helps assure that users can reliably compare the protection performance of gloves and sleeves across different brands and applications — improving safety, clarity, and compliance in hazardous work environments.

 ANSI/ISEA 105-2016: American National Standard For Hand Protection Classification is available on the ANSI Webstore.